christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Make your work Open-Source and you never have to implement it again.
 Open-Source is not an act of charity, it simply makes you **not repeat yourself**.

-I've already talked about the sheer amount of text editor that support the OpenDocument file format.
+I've already talked about the sheer amount of text editors that support the OpenDocument file format.
 You know how that came to be?
-Well the developers of StarOffice Writer developed that file format and made it Open-Source.
+Well, the developers of StarOffice Writer developed that file format and made it Open-Source.
 Then other people developing text editors simply used that file format.
-Why develop a new standard, when there is already one you're free to use?
+Why develop a new standard, when there already is one you're free to use?
 And that, in turn, benefited the developers of StarOffice because users of their file format can do more with it.
 There, actually, are a lot of Open-Source standards.
-So when you create an Open-Source product you might *establish a standard*.
+So when you create an Open-Source product you might **establish a standard**.

 Of course there's another point to this:
 When you're keeping your software Closed-Source no one can see the crimes you've committed in the code.